-Gravel bikes have evolved to include space for thicker tyres, a lower and longer frame for better stability, and a more upright sitting position for comfort.
-Manufacturers are making specialized gear and overall, it is safe to say that gravel is having a moment.
-How far is it going to go though?
-Let’s look into some of the unique opportunities that gravel offers and see where the race scene might be headed in the years to come.
+Similar to a cyclocross bike, gravel bikes have evolved to include clearance for wider tyres, lower and longer frame geometry for better stability, and a more upright riding position for comfort.
+Manufacturers are even making gravel specific gearing, and overall, it is safe to say that gravel is having its moment of glory.
+Just how far is it going to go?
+Let’s look into some of the unique opportunities that the gravel scene offers and where gravel cycling might be headed in the future.

 Gravel racing has the opportunity to make its own way

 When it comes to what you can expect to find at a gravel race, the feedback is pretty much unanimously positive.
 It started from a blank slate and made it its own.
 From the laidback vibe to the supportive atmosphere of eager participants, the gravel community has managed to carve out something pretty awesome.
 Gravel racing doesn’t have the same long history and culture as road racing, cyclocross or even mountain biking, so races and single day events don’t really have to operate within any particular set of rules or structure.

 The bigger races and marquee events like Unbound Gravel (formerly the Dirty Kanza) have done a great job of creating a positive culture, making sure that not only the race is well organised, but the pre and post party surrounding it are on point too.
 Not all participants are there for the competitive aspect, and so far, there has been plenty of room and acceptance for both.

 The number of female competitors in gravel events is growing exponentially from year to year.
 Some events, such as the Belgian Waffle Ride, have been running campaigns focused on women only.
 They ran a promo in 2019 where each woman could sign-up a (female) friend up for free; a two-for-one deal.